Last Updated on October 25, 2023 by Sorin Petroj

 Similarly, Zhang Yining is the only double grand slam winner for female players.
 Only ten players have achieved the grand slam title till today, of which 9 are Chinese players.

 The country also has influential national ladies’ and men’s teams.
 The men’s team has won the singles championship in the Olympic Games 6 times in history, breaking the record.
 It was formed in 1952 and officially represented the country in international competitions.

 The ladies’ national team won all the women’s singles championships of the WTTC from 1971 to 1989.
 They also set a record for the most consecutively won women’s titles from the 33rd to the 40th WTTC.

 China is also well-known for its best table tennis coaches.
 They have immense knowledge and skills in table tennis and have been training some of the best players in China.
 With no doubt that the country has genuinely invested in table tennis.
 China is still hitting more milestones today than ever in the table tennis world.

 Japan is the second-best country in table tennis all over the world.
 This is according to the ITTF ranking list produced as of 2021.
 Japan has so far won 4 Olympic medals in the Summer Olympics.
 This includes two silver medals and two bronze medals.

 Likewise, Japan won 3 out of 4 medals in the Rio Olympics.
 Besides that, Japan is renowned for its commendable professional league all over the globe.
 It contains some famous Japanese table tennis players who have helped maintain the country at the top rank for quite some time.

 These players include Mima Ito, Miu Hirano, and Kasumi Ishikawa as female players and Koki Niwa, Jun Mizutani, and Tomokazu Harimoto as male players.
-Jun won the country’s first Olympic medal in singles by securing the bronze medal, beating Vladimir Samsonov (a dangerous Belarus player) 4-1 in Rio Olympics.
+Jun won the country’s first Olympic medal in singles by securing the bronze medal, beating Vladimir Samsonov (a dangerous Belarus player) 4-1 in the Rio Olympics.